 Newspapers

 The first newspaper in the county was a four page, letter-size, weekly called Rip’s Pop Gun.
-Named for the nickname of its publisher, its circulation began in 1854; it is unknown how long it ran.
+It was named after the nickname of its publisher, Frank “Rip Van Winkle” Harley.
+Its circulation began in 1854, but it is unknown how long it ran.
 In the same year, The Carolina Intelligencer began circulating.
 Edited and printed by A. J. Cansler, it was a Baptist denominational paper.

 Over the next several decades, newspapers came and went.
-Dozens of Cleveland County newspapers have been digitized and can be accessed at DigitalNC.org or Chronicling America.
+Dozens of Cleveland County newspapers have been digitized and can be accessed at DigitalNC.
 Lincoln County newspapers can be accessed here.
 Rutherford County newspapers can be accessed here.
+Other North Carolina newspapers are also at DigitalNC as well as at Chronicling America.

 Below is a summary of historical newspapers, along with their publication periods, and first publishers and/or editors.